rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 *Note:* If you need to pass in extra flags to `make`, you can add `RUSTFLAGS=...` to the argument list for `make`.
 For example, `make check RUSTFLAGS="-Z debug-info"` builds the compiler and runs tests with debug info enabled.

 *Note:* Some make targets are only exercised by `make check-full`.
 If you want to see what commands a make invocation is running, you can add `VERBOSE=1` to the argument list for make.
 Also, if you use make options like `--print-data-base` to see other targets, note that some rules in the database are only generated dynamically.
-See also: [Build system notes](note-build-system)

 ## Navigating